EchoAlice/Model-Danksharding/README.md

 **TO DO:**
 - Create conditional statements for user input
-- Incorperate encryption of data before sending it to nodes
+- Incorporate encryption of data before sending it to nodes
 - Optimize the heck out of this
 - Allow small files to be encoded